mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux Archives

-On **Nautilus** storage server in **Stratos DC** there is a storage location **/data** which is used by different developers to keep their data (no confidential data).
+On **verisk_streaming** storage server in **Vancouver DC** there is a storage location **/data** which is used by different developers to keep their data (no confidential data).
 One of the developers **ravi** has raised a ticket and asked for a copy of his/her data present in **/data/ravi** directory on storage server. **/home** is an FTP location on storage server where developers can download their data.
 Below are the instructions shared by the system admin team to accomplish the task:

 a.
 Make a **ravi.tar.gz** compressed archive of **/data/ravi** directory and move the archive to **/home** directory on Storage Server.